codewithdark-git/llama-3-Hackathon/README.md

 - **Sources Display**: Displays the fetched articles and videos.
 - **Navigation**: Links to navigate back to the home page and to the "Chat with File" feature.

+### 3. See The Chat with web History:

+- **Chat History**: Displays the chat history of the user.
+- **Sources Display**: Displays the fetched articles and videos.
+- **Navigation**: Links to navigate back to the home page and to the "Chat with File" feature.

 ## How to Use

 ### Chat with File